VB-1405/Python-Basic-Programs/README.md

 # Python-Basic-Programs
-Random Python Programs asked in Placements for various MNCs
+Random Python Programs asked in Placements by various MNCs